The Android Platform: The 2022 Android Developer Roadmap — Part1

 The Linux Kernel is the core of the Android platform architecture.
 It manages low-level memory and all the available hardware drivers — such as the WiFi driver, camera driver, audio driver, bluetooth driver, display driver, and all peripheral drivers — via its Low Memory Killer Daemon.

-The hardware abstraction layout (HAL) bridges hardware capabilities to the higher-level Java API Framework by defining standard interfaces, allowing you to implement the low-level functionalities without modifying the higher-level systems.
+The hardware abstraction layer (HAL) bridges hardware capabilities to the higher-level Java API Framework by defining standard interfaces, allowing you to implement the low-level functionalities without modifying the higher-level systems.

 HAL implementations are packaged into modules, which are stored as a shared library (